intermountainneuroimaging/inc_documentation/docs/source/getting_started.rst

 Most importantly, flywheel is a FAIR compliant platform. **F-A-I-R** is a data principle adopted by both the National Science Foundation (NSF) and National Institute of Health (NIH, beginning 2023) to prompt transparency and reproducibility. **F**\indability, **A**\ccessibility, **I**\nteroperability, and **R**\euse cornerstone this principle.
 Flywheel supports the FAIR data practice mission by ensuring rich metadata for all data stored within the platform.
 Flywheel also enforces the use of provenance, meaning the storage of information about "who, what, when, how" in data creation and management.
 By conforming to these best data practices, INC hopes to elevate the importance of transparent and reproducible research in the neuroimaging community.

 Interested in learning more?
-Check out our introductory video `here <https://o365coloradoedu-my.sharepoint.com/:v:/g/personal/amhe4269_colorado_edu/Eb82R8WB0z5PsHw-JVZtqHABR16aowVAcf0Lqx6zalExjg?e=Y8iFs7>`_.
+Check out our introductory video `here <https://o365coloradoedu.sharepoint.com/:v:/s/INC-microsoft-teams/EcA4VTfuZzdAiCAvN19Y1qkBazUkLHGT9A-LddKcIKgoUQ?e=qGclwA>`_.

+Also, check out Introduction to Flywheel Webinar `here <https://docs.flywheel.io/hc/en-us/articles/4536038984595-Webinar-series-Intro-to-Flywheel>`_.

 At the Scanner
 ==============